 Hiking Shorts vs. Running and Fashion Shorts

 Another element is the standard use of synthetic blends, i.e., nylon, polyester, and sometimes cotton-based materials with added spandex.
-When movement and exertion is the main task, synthetic materials are inherently thin and, for the most part, moisture wicking and stretchy.
-Other benefits of nylon and polyester are natural mold resistance, baseline durability, and ease of cleaning.
+When movement and exertion is the main task, synthetic materials are inherently thin and, for the most part, moisture-wicking and stretchy.
+Other benefits of nylon and polyester are natural mold resistance, baseline durability, and greater ease of cleaning.
 In conjunction with these performance-minded facets, hiking shorts will also traditionally have pockets.
 Since walking is the main exercise here, being able to carry small items is expected.
-The pockets should also be be big enough for your hands to fit into without resistance.
+The pockets should also be big enough for your hands to fit into without resistance.

 With similar use of synthetic materials as those for hiking, the differences reside in the general lack of need for things like water resistance or added sun protection.
 The priority for running is to utilize material that is not cumbersome (i.e., high mobility) and is highly breathable.
 Depending on how much you run, a low-mileage jaunt, even when it's raining out, won't be an issue for shorts that absorb water readily.
 The ultralight and synthetic nature will dry very quickly.
-A small feature that is common is a very tiny stash pocket stitched into either the waistband or the side of the shorts for a key or chapstick.
+A small feature that is common is a very tiny stash pocket stitched into either the waistband or the side of the shorts for keys or chapstick.
 Pockets for your hands are not typical.

-The benefit of being trendy is, of course, the relevance of use in city settings.
-From the casual to the Avante-Garde, colors and patterns dictate the look of the short, far outweighing the need for comfort and practical performance.
+The benefit of being trendy is, of course, the relevance of use in city and suburban settings.
+From the casual to the Avante-Garde, colors and patterns dictate the look of the short, typically outweighing the need for comfort and practical performance.
 Fashion shorts can also have longer inseam lengths, but more commonly have some of the shortest, such as booty shorts, also known as hotpants, on the extreme end.